Stuck at home with an Xbox or PC? Here are the best Game Pass titles available now

 Slay the Spire

 Slay the Spire may not seem like it, but it’s a game about building momentum.
-Slay the Spire is a card game, in which you assemble a deck of cards (which represents acquiring different possible moves, such as attacks).
+It’s a card game in which you assemble a deck of cards (which represents acquiring different possible moves, such as attacks).
 As you work your way through a dungeon, the decisions you make early on will have serious ramifications.
 Think carefully about how you construct your deck — but not too hard.
 If you die, you start over completely anew, granted another chance to rebuild your deck and try again.

 Outer Wilds